Mexican Ministry of Tourism (SECTUR) (55/3002–6300; 01800/006–8839 toll-free in Mexico. www.sectur.gob.mx.)

 Mexican Tourism Board (U.S. and Canada) (800/446–3942 in U.S. and Canada. www.visitmexico.com.)

-The best of the private-enterprise Web sites are PV Mirror and Virtual Vallarta, which have tons of good info and short articles about life in PV.
-Bucerías, Sayulita, and Punta Mita have their own Web sites, as does the Costalegre region as a whole.
+The best of the private-enterprise websites are PV Mirror and Virtual Vallarta, which have tons of good information and short articles about life in PV.
+Bucerías, Sayulita, and Punta Mita have their own websites, as does the Costalegre region as a whole.

 Excellent English-language sites for general history, travel information, facts, and news stories about Mexico are Mexico Online and Mexico Connect.
 Mexico Guru has news about PV and nearby destinations, interactive maps, and a dictionary of Mexico-specific slang and vocabulary.

 The nonprofit site Ancient Mexico has information about western Mexico as well as more comprehensive information about the Maya and Aztecs.

 Mexico Connect (www.mexconnect.com.)

 Virtual Vallarta (www.virtualvallarta.com.)